LaurelLatt/SE320FinalHarryPotter/SE320FinalHarryPotter/README.txt

 How we used Singleton, Observer, and Strategy patterns:
 Singleton:
+The Singleton Pattern is used in this project to restrict the instantiation of the UI class to a single object.
+This ensures that only one instance of the user interface exists and is shared across the application, preventing inconsistent behavior or duplicated input loops.
+* Singleton Class: UI
+* Access Point: UI.Instance
+* Used By: Any part of the app that needs to interact with user input and menus In UI.cs, the constructor is marked private so no other class can instantiate UI directly.
+Instead, a static property Instance checks whether an instance already exists, if not, it creates one and returns it.
+This pattern ensures that all parts of the application reference the same UI object, promoting consistency and avoiding unnecessary object creation.
+It also simplifies access, since no constructor parameters or dependency injection is required for UI-related tasks.

 Observer:
 The Observer Pattern is used in this project to demonstrate decoupled communication